 la-sierra-univ-drone-shot-copy.jpeg

 On May 22, Forbes published its annual financial grades which assesses the fiscal fitness of more than 900 private, not-for-profit higher education institutions with enrollments greater than 500 full-time students.
-Of the 11 Seventh-day Adventist universities and colleges assessed, La Sierra’s financial grade of B+ tops the list.
+Of the 11 Seventh-day Adventist universities and colleges from the North American Division graded by Forbes, La Sierra’s financial grade of B+ tops the list.
+Loma Linda University and Burman University in Canada, which are also part of the North American Division's higher education system, were not included in the Forbes report.

 Additionally, out of 53 California schools graded, La Sierra University scored higher than the University of Southern California, Biola University, University of Redlands, Point Loma Nazarene and California Baptist University among many others.
 La Sierra is among only three schools in California that landed a strong grade of B+ along with the University of San Diego and the Art Center College of Design in Pasadena.